fedragon/sublime-scalafmt/README.md

 ## Scalafmt configuration

-The plugin uses (and creates, if missing) `~/.scalafmt.conf` so that file can be used to configure `scalafmt`.
+The plugin uses (and creates, if missing) `~/.scalafmt.conf`: this file can be used to configure `Scalafmt`.

 ## Caveats

-Very early stages of development, only tested on OSX El Capitan.
+Very early stages of development, only tested on OSX El Capitan / macOS Sierra.